 This type of glaucoma is also known as low-pressure glaucoma.
 It is caused by the damage of the optic nerve without necessarily having elevated pressure levels in the eye.
 Some of the risk factors associated with this vision problem include particular cardiovascular diseases, genetic hereditary of glaucoma, and Japanese ancestry.

-Ways Of Helping Glaucoma Patients
+Ways of helping Glaucoma Patients

 Though glaucoma cannot be prevented, early detection is vital to controlling the vision problem.
 Eye doctors help glaucoma patients by either administering eye drops, recommending laser surgery or microsurgery, all to help reduce the pressure in the eye.